1. Fellowship Exam Attempts Policy

 For the purposes of this policy:

-- Candidate means a medical practitioner on a pathway to Fellowship of the RACGP.
+- Candidate means a medical practitioner eligible to sit RACGP Fellowship examinations.

 - Examinations means individually and collectively (as appropriate) the Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Clinical Examination which depending on time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE), and Exams bears the corresponding meaning.

 - Extenuating Circumstances mean circumstances which were unforeseen and outside a candidate's control when their period of exam candidacy commenced, including: